 (For a bit more on John see podcast 70.)

 Want to try to prove the Trinity apart from the Bible, using reason alone, arguing that God wouldn’t be perfectly loving unless God is multiple Persons?
-Really, it’s a bad idea, as I explain here and also in a forthcoming co-authored paper.
+Really, it’s a bad idea, as I explain in this published paper.

 As in “all”, understand